satansdeer/satansdeer.github.com/src/pages/posts/skills-of-an-effective-developer/index.md

 ![github](/github_fkc.png)

 It is the most popular VCS in modern web development community.
 It's not just the tool to save your development progress.
-It's an instrumment of team collaboration.
+It's an instrument of team collaboration.
 Make sure to master it.

 Some software or programming languages let you to shoot yourself in a foot.
 Well, git lets you to blow of legs of the whole team.
 It will allow to get all the legs back, but you still better know what you are doing.

 __Example:__

 Jim and Mike worked together on the same webpage.
-Everything was fine until one day Jim decided to rebase their branch with `master` while Mike was still adding new functionailty.
+Everything was fine until one day Jim decided to rebase their branch with `master` while Mike was still adding new functionality.

 Jim successfully resolved conflicts with the base branch and did `git push -f` just after Mike pushed all the commits he did today.